CentreMetre/thamco-order-creation-public/README.md

 > Originally developed as part of the Cloud Computing DevOps module in the Computer Science programme.

 This project is part of the ThAmCo Order subsystem.
-This project is a microservice for the job of creating orders.
+It fulfils the job as a microservice for creating orders.

 > ***Note:*** This is purely a backend API microservice, no pages are served.

 It has the functional requirements of adding 10% to a price.